chicorycolumn/fun-nc-leaks-new/newFile.md

 ### Core Tasks

-1. Using Node's http module create a web server that responds with 'hello' when it receives a GET request on the path /api
+1. Using Node's http module, create a web server that responds with 'hello' when it receives a GET request on the path /api

 2. Add a GET `/api/northcoders` endpoint that serves a JSON object of all the northcoders which shows their name, job details, image and username.